Cover Date: May 1933

 Timber was big business in Louisiana during the Great Depression.
 Huge forests of old growth cypress still existed.
 The firm of Danielsen & Haas of New Orleans could easily have been modeled after existing lumber companies such as the Lutcher and Moore Lumber Company or the Great Southern Lumber Company.

 A large portion of this story takes place in Louisiana and references voodoo and cult.
 One of the more famous stories dealing with the occult and New Orleans would be “The Call of Cthulhu” by H. P. Lovecraft.
 Dent reference to sinister and oftentimes bloodcurdling rites of voodoo and awful things in the remote swamps including human sacrifice.
 Lovecraft and Dent both describe the swamp dwellers as low, mentally aberrant types of mixed blood.

 Dent is obviously making reference to Creole peoples when he says the swamp dwellers speak a patois of French, English, bush African, and Spanish.

-The story makes no mention about crossing the Mississippi River.
-The Huey P. Long Bridge was still under construction and not finished until December 1935 so it was impossible to cross the river except by way of ferry boat.
+The story makes no mention of crossing the Mississippi River.
+The Huey P. Long Bridge was still under construction and not finished until December 1935, so it was impossible to cross the river except by way of ferry boat.